Nebraska Psychology Doctorate Programs

 Other Psychology Doctorates in New Mexico

-If you want to earn your Ph.D. in psychology with a focus on academic research, there are good options in Nebraska.
+If you want to earn your Ph.D. in psychology with a focus on academic research, there is currently one school offering multiple APA-accredited programs.

 University of Nebraska Lincoln

-The University of Nebraska Lincoln offers a Ph.D. in Clinical Psychology that has been accredited by the APA since 1948.
-This doctoral program was named the Outstanding Training program in 2013 by the Association for Behavioral and Cognitive Therapies.
+The University of Nebraska Lincoln offers three APA-accredited Ph.D. programs in Clinical Psychology, Counseling Psychology, and School Psychology.
+It also offers a non-APA-accredited Ed.S. in School Psychology.
+The Clinical program has been accredited by the APA since 1948, and is distinguished as being named an Outstanding Training program by the Association for Behavioral and Cognitive Therapies.
 The goal of the five-year program is to produce highly trained and scientifically focused doctoral psychologists who have skills in professional and research roles.
 The program follows the scientist-practitioner model, and its clinical and research training are integrated and continuous processes that are regularly supervised and monitored by the faculty.
-Students in the Ph.D. program are trained to be producers and consumers of research and they learn how to apply best research evidence in clinical practice and to generate new knowledge to enhance treatment.
+Students in the Clinical program are trained to be producers and consumers of research, and they learn how to apply best research evidence in clinical practice and to generate new knowledge to enhance treatment.
+Between 2013 and 2023, 59 students graduated from the clinical Ph.D. program, and of those 93.2% became licensed.

 • Institution type: Public